We're making it easier to include healthy active transport options, like bike-riding, scooting and walking, on your journey.

 If there is not enough space available, you may be asked to catch another service.
 Please follow the direction of staff.

 Note:Bikes and personal mobility devices, including e-scooters, are not permitted on railbuses.

 Bikes, scooters (including e-scooters) and other personal mobility devices are permitted on CityCat and ferry services subject to space availability and staff discretion.
 Please take extra care to avoid inconvenience to other passengers.

 When travelling please remember:

 - all wheeled devices (other than motorised mobility aids) must be walked onto the ferry.

 - to not block aisles or allocated priority spacing.

 - Devices must meet the Commonwealth government's Disability Standards for Accessible Public Transport 2002 (Transport Standards) in terms of dimensions, weight, and manoeuvrability.

-Bike facilities offer greater flexibility as you can cycle or scooter to a station and securely park your bike/scooter before continuing your journey on public transport.
+Bike facilities offer greater flexibility as you can ride or scoot to a station and securely park your bike/scooter before continuing your journey on public transport.

-Find your nearest Translink bike rack or facility below.
+Find your nearest bike rack or facility below.